Chrom125/T2TyDNA/README.md

     pip \
     2>&1 | tee conda_install.log
 ```
-> ⚠️ IMPORTANT: If your not instered in telomere length estimates skip this step.
+> ⚠️ IMPORTANT: If you are not instered in telomere length estimates skip this step.

 > TeloFinder need to be installed separately following the instructions at [Telofinder Documentation](https://telofinder.readthedocs.io/en/latest/#installation).